ISDuBA/ISDuBA/docs/setup.md

 - Token Claim Name: TLP

-- Claim JSON type: TLP
+- Claim JSON type: JSON

 - For the switches, Multivalued should be turned off, the rest on